a-trigueros/AdventOfCraft2024/exercise/Day12.md

 ---

 # Thoughts
-First observations:
+Observations:
-- There is a hard value of 3 choices for each child
+- [ ] There is a hard value of 3 choices for each child
-- Collection first class citizen for Toys & Child repository
+- [ ] Collection first class citizen for Toys & Child repository
-- Santa initialization can be made outside
+- [X] Santa initialization can be made outside
-- Due to the volume of information, I don't feel a Builder pattern is necessary
-- Behavior can be made an enum
+- [X] Behavior can be made an enum
+- [ ] Behavior can be made a class
+- [ ] Test builder pattern may make sense given it allows to initialize santa too

+Commits
-1. commit Behavior as an enum
+1. Behavior as an enum
+2. Share santa initialization